DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 online.
 The spatial consequences of WiFi – how and where individuals access the internet – is an area that requires further investigation.
-For instance, in April 2015, CAYLUS called for free WiFi to be installed in Alice Springs town camps as a diversionary activity for young people (2015b).
-A news article quoted Nicholas Williams, a youth worker at CAYLUS, observing that before WiFi was available in Hermannsburg, kids were more likely to be ‘breaking in areas, hanging around where they’re not supposed to’.[^3] Since the WiFi became available, kids tended to
+For instance, in April 2015, CAYLUS called for free WiFi to be installed in Alice Springs town camps as a diversionary activity for young people.
+A news article quoted Nicholas Williams, a youth worker at
+CAYLUS, observing that before WiFi was available in Hermannsburg, kids were more likely to be ‘breaking in areas, hanging around where they’re not supposed to’.[^3] Since the WiFi became available, kids tended to